DiamondTop/Belly-assignmentjs/README.md

 # Belly Button Biodiversity

+I used Plotly to create charts exploring a database saved as a sqlite file.
+Website served using Flask and is deployed on Heroku. https://bellyassignment.herokuapp.com/

 ![Bacteria by filterforge.com](Images/bacteria_by_filterforgedotcom.jpg)

 In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).